FireMario211/Prism-Menu/README.md

 note for me: maybe make server closed source or in a private repo, idk if people would really contribute towards it

 # a note for a certain somebody
-please credit me and ask before using my code, and **make sure it's open sourced**.
+please credit me and read the license before using my code, and **make sure it's open sourced**.
 I worked hard on this project and I don't want some of the features to have its code taken without me knowing.